alambuyachelsea/K_Nearest_Neighbors/Report.md

 I then used the KNN model to determine the number of errors, the accuracy for each K value and the time it takes to compute it.
 For the training data set the time taken is about (80 - 90) seconds to compute.

 Then I load the test MNIST dataset and use the KNN model to determine the number of errors, the accuracy for each K value and the time it takes to compute it.
 For the test data set the time taken is about (40 - 50) seconds to compute.

+For the full data set, first run the MNIST converte to convert the full dataset and run the Exercise3_Full.py The implementation is the same but due to the much larger dataset the training process time per K value is aproximately 120 minutes and the test processing time is 45 minutes per K value

+I think the most suitable K value is K5.
+It gives a lower test error and higher accuracy than K1 and K3.
+Since it gives the same error as K7 when we compare the training error we can see that K5 gives a lower error than K7.

+# Additional info
+Supporting images for exercise 1 and 2 have been included in the images folder to showcase expected results